lyft/domic/README.md

 Domic takes care of computing diff between previous state and new one thus only rendering what is different.

+Motivation: Android Framework already diffs *some* state changes, typically, simple ones, like [`TextView.setEnabled()`](http://androidxref.com/8.0.0_r4/xref/frameworks/base/core/java/android/widget/TextView.java#2168).
+However there are relatively expensive state changes like [`TextView.setText()`](http://androidxref.com/8.0.0_r4/xref/frameworks/base/core/java/android/widget/TextView.java#5255) that are not diffed by Android Framework and can require re-rendering, computations, notifying listener(s) and so on.

 *Tip*:

 >You can drop complex state objects on Domic (like Redux or MVI are designed to work) and let it figure what needs to be rendered.